sunfounder/arduino_starter_kit/docs/source/3_multimeter.rst

 **Question:**

-1. Now that we can measure voltage, current, and calculate resistance, what change in LED brightness might occur if we switch the wire from the R3 board's 5V pin to the 3.3v pin?
+1. Now that we can measure voltage, current, and calculate resistance, what change in LED brightness might occur if we switch the wire from the Arduino Uno R3's 5V pin to the 3.3v pin?
 Measure the current in the circuit now to verify your answer.

 .. image:: img/3_multimeter_3.3v.png
+  :width: 600
+  :align: center